-Although DCC are assisting TDC with the engineering delivery, DCC will be applying for planning persimmon for the bridge and a section of the new road.
-The Planning submission will be determined by TDC, through which there will be a period of consultation.
+Although DCC are assisting TDC with the engineering delivery, DCC attained planning persimmon for the bridge and a section of the new road.
+The Planning submission was determined by TDC, a period of consultation was undertaken as part of the planning determination process.

 TDC have already undertaken thorough consultation phases for the wider development area (encompassing the new road/bridge infrastructure) as part of their development planning activities associated with the Local Plan and Development Framework.
 This consultation work won't be duplicated by DCC.